Medically reviewed by Drugs.com. Last updated on Jul 2, 2020.

 Hematologic & oncologic: Anemia, carcinoma, leukocytosis, lymphadenopathy

-Ophthalmic: Arcus senilis, conjunctivitis, diplopia, eye redness, eye rolling, eyelid edema, watery eyes
+Ophthalmic: Conjunctivitis, corneal deposits (arcus senilis), diplopia, eye redness, eyelid edema, nystagmus disorder, watery eyes

 Concerns related to adverse effects:

-• Hypotension: Clinically significant hypotension may occur; usually resolves within 1-2 hours.
+• Hypotension: Clinically significant hypotension may occur; usually resolves within 1 to 2 hours.
 May augment hemodialysis-induced hypotension.

 • Hypersensitivity reactions: Serious hypersensitivity reactions, including anaphylactic-type reactions, have occurred (may be life-threatening).
 May present with shock, clinically significant hypotension, loss of consciousness, or collapse.
 Monitor during administration and for ≥30 minutes after administration and until clinically stable after infusion.
 Avoid rapid administration.
 Equipment for resuscitation and trained personnel experienced in handling medical emergencies should always be immediately available.